euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 	- Storage Object Viewer
 		- get and list projects, get and list objects
 - IAM permissions on buckets grant permission to a broad control over projects and buckets but not fine grain control over individual objects.
 - ACLs can be used to grant access to objects in buckets.
-These are applied to individual buckets and indi
+These are applied to individual buckets and individual objects.
+	- Only required when needing fine grained control of buckets or objects
+- IAM and ACLs can be both implemented
+- To make a bucket public grant `allUsers` the Storage Object Viewer
+- To make a

 # Snippets